-On April 9, 1942, John and the other members of C Company became Prisoners Of War when the defenders of Bataan were surrendered to the Japanese.
-He and the other members of C Company destroyed their equipment and made their way to Mariveles at the southern tip of the Bataan Peninsula.
+On April 9, 1942, John and the other members of C Company became Prisoners Of War when the defenders of Bataan surrendered to the Japanese.
+He and the other members of C Company destroyed their equipment and waited but no Japanese appeared.
+His tank commander, Sgt.
+John Morine, got on a food truck to find the Japanese.
+John said that Morine – “…a hard-nosed spunky little fellow that didn’t score easy” – got on a food truck and found three Japanese soldiers to surrender to.
+After they surrendered they made their way to Mariveles at the southern tip of the Bataan Peninsula.
 Of this, he said, “They never taught us in armed force school how to surrender.
 We burned our tanks and our guns.
 Of course, we didn’t have much food left or ammunition.”

 It was from Mariveles that John started what became known as the death march.
 Of it, he said, “After the surrender, we were herded into the little town of Mariveles.
 From there we were marched to San Fernando” John recalled that some of the POWs actually were nude since they had not been allowed to dress.
 Those who fell were kicked by the Japanese guards.

-When they reached bridges, they were made to do double time over bridges so that the Japanese convoys heading south would not be stopped.
 He remembered walking past artesian wells without being able to get a drink.
 At one point, the POWs risked being killed by running to a turnip field.
 He watched as men were shot.
 On another occasion, he saw POWs shot attempting to get food in a sugarcane field.
 John counted the bodies of 370 dead Americans while on the march.
 “It got so you couldn’t walk 100 feet without someone having been bayoneted.
-We had nothing to eat and they would march us right pass artesian wells in these Philippines barrios.
+We had nothing to eat and they would march us right past artesian wells in these Philippines barrios.

 “Some guys would run for water and be bayoneted or shot.
 Of surviving the march he said. “ It seems everything I did, I happened to do the right thing at the right time.
 Something was with me.”